oscarpalmer/oscar.pm/source/index.html.md

 Oscar Palm&eacute;r; yes, I've got an acute accent, and a cute accent.

 I'm a 90's kid from Sweden with an interest in all things nerdy, with the exception of chess.
+No, you know what, chess is kinda cool, too.

 # What I do

-Fail my university studies and work (mostly) boring technician jobs?
-Yeah, that's about it these days.
+Study?
+I guess so.
+I'm a systems science – "systemvetenskap" in Swedish – student at ["H&ouml;gskolan i Bor&aring;s"](//hb.se).

-Jokes aside, I am a self-taught developer with an interest in web and game development, and I'm currently working on a little game.
+And on the side, I would consider myself a self-taught developer with an interest in web and game development, and I'm currently working on a little game, though school is taking up more of my precious time these days.

 # Friends